otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 export default router;
 ```

-As you can see, there is a lot of code duplication.
+The code examples above should look familiar from **ID607001: Introductory Application Development Concepts**.
+Though, as you can see, there is a lot of code duplication.
 In the **Formative Assessment** below, you will refactor the code examples above.

 ---